msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 # Resources:
 **1. Security Groups:**
 MyLoadBalancerSecGroup: Security Group allowing HTTP (port 80) and Prometheus (port 9090) access to the load balancer.
-UdagramServerSecGroup: Security Group allowing HTTP (port 80), SSH (port 22), and Prometheus (port 9090) access to the application servers.
+UdagramServerSecGroup: Security Group allowing HTTP (port 80), SSH (port 22), and Prometheus (port 9090) access to the application servers running on Ubuntu Linux Instances.

 **2. IAM Roles and Instance Profiles:**
 UdagramAppServerRole: IAM role for EC2 instances, granting permissions to interact with S3 buckets and describe EC2 instances.